IntersectMBO/plutus/doc/marlowe/tutorials/javascript-embedding.rst

-The library implementation itself is straightforward, and you can find all of its source code here. https://github.com/input-output-hk/plutus/blob/master/marlowe-playground-client/src/Language/Javascript/MarloweJS.ts
+The library implementation itself is straightforward, and you can find all of its source code here: https://github.com/input-output-hk/plutus/blob/master/marlowe-playground-client/src/Language/Javascript/MarloweJS.ts
 It is based on the principle that for each Haskell *type* there is a corresponding TypeScript type, and corresponding to each *constructor* there is a constant definition.